cozy/cozy.github.io/src/tutorials/konnector.md

 ## Let’s create our first connector

-The easiest way to create a new connector is to use [cozy-konnector-template]:
+The easiest way to create a new connector is to use [cozy-konnector-template](https://github.com/konnectors/cozy-konnector-template):

 ℹ There is also a [(french) youtube video to create your first connector](https://www.youtube.com/watch?v=gp0cE8kHEBc&list=PLBgB0F1WGyOXMqKZe-Q1ql0Fz-ohPkq6-)